TrustFinity/patdryburgh.com/about.md

 permalink: "/about/"
 subtitle: I play guitar and design digital products in Vancouver, British Columbia.
 hide_title: true
-photo: "/images/site/patdryburgh.jpg"
 layout: page
 ---

 I found my love for [design](/design) back in the age of table-based layouts, font tags, and spacer GIFs.
-I've published [my writing](/blog) on the internet on-and-off for the past decade.
+I've published [my writing](http://patdryburgh.com) on the internet on-and-off for the past decade.
 My work has been featured in Beautiful Pixels, TechCrunch, Gigaom, VentureBeat, and the iOS App Store.

 <a href="/now/">Currently</a>, I am <a href="/blog/designing-in-uganda">leading product and service design</a> for microfinancing startup <a href="http://ensibuuko.com">Ensibuuko</a> in Kampala, Uganda.